 Portable Bluetooth biofeedback monitor and trainer.
 Breathing to de-stress, calm the body, focus the mind, relax and recover have never before been any clearer than with eVu TPS and eVu Senz app.
 Not only does it guide the user with a breathing pacer, but it also scores the body’s response to the breathing exercise based on the biometric data transmitted from the eVu TPS sensor.

-Compact and light-weight design, the eVu TPS is an elegantly portable sensor that brings biosignal data measurement out of the clinic and into your client's smartphone and tablet.
+Compact and light-weight, the eVu TPS is an elegantly portable sensor that brings biosignal data measurement out of the clinic and into your client's Android smartphone and tablet.

 Applied to a single finger with a fabric strap, the sensor detects and transmits three highly-researched measurements of psychophysiological health: heart rate variability, skin conductance and surface temperature.
 Data transmission takes place in real time via Bluetooth to the companion app, providing the user with both an accurate and immediate gauge for stress, focus, relaxation and recovery.
 Included with the eVu TPS sensor is the carrying case, ensuring the sensor is protected wherever it goes in the user's pocket, purse or side bag.

 When at rest, a healthy heartbeat speeds up as you inhale, and slows down as you exhale.
 These moment-to-moment changes between successive heartbeats are a telling measurement of nervous system health in terms of physical, emotional, and mental function.
 Studies show high heart rate variability is associated with better recovery following exertion, higher resilience to psychophysiological disorders, as well as positive feelings and outlooks on life.
 Stress, especially when prolonged, decreases heart rate variability.
 Training to increase heart rate variability by following slow, relaxed paced breathing decreases the effects of stress on the nervous system, leading to diminished negative psychophysiological issues.